bdps1989/snowpole_geolocalization/README.md

 Experimental evaluation is performed using a **pretrained snow pole detection model** in combination with **ROS bag recordings containing synchronized LiDAR-derived images and GNSS measurements**.
 The dataset used for evaluation is publicly available on **Kaggle** [8].

 This integrated **GNSS–LiDAR fusion framework** enables accurate snow pole geolocation under harsh winter conditions and forms a reliable foundation for vehicle localization.
-Once validated in GNSS-available scenarios, the approach can be extended to support **odometry-based vehicle localization** in **GNSS-limited or GNSS-denied environments[1]**.
+Once validated in GNSS-available scenarios, the approach can be extended to support **odometry-based vehicle localization[9]** in **GNSS-limited or GNSS-denied environments[1]**.